Dimoks/mangetsu/README.md

 - `mzp_extract`: Extract all sections from an mzp archive

 - `mzp_localize`: Creates an MZP localization archive (script_text.mrg) from text files containing localization strings.
 The line endings in these text files must be in Windows format (CRLF).

+- `mzpimg_extract`: Converts an MZP Image archive into a PNG image.
+- `mzpimg_compress`: Converts a PNG image into an MZP Image archive based on an existing MZP Image archive.
+The resolution of the input PNG image must match the resolution of the PNG image obtained from converting the existing MZP Image archive.

 ### MZX